zhelyabuzhsky/stockfish/README.md

 stockfish.get_evaluation()
 ```

-Positive is advantage white, negative is advantage black
+A dictionary is returned representing the evaluation.
+Two example return values:

 ```text
 {"type":"cp", "value":12}

 {"type":"mate", "value":-3}
 ```

+If stockfish.get_turn_perspective() is True, then the eval value is relative to the side to move.
+Otherwise, positive is advantage white, negative is advantage black.

 ### Run benchmark